eightsmile/cfa/cfa level III/AssetAllocation/AssetAllocation.md

         4. Asset Class Correlation: highly correlated, high corridor. **Positive**
         5. Belief in Momentum: has momentum, high corridor. **Positive**
         6. Liquidity: Less liquidity, higher cost, high corridor. **Negative**

+        - **Volatility**: **Positive or Negative**:
+            - Negative because The higher the volatility of the rest of the portfolio, excluding the asset class being considered, **the more likely a large divergence from the strategic asset allocation becomes**, which should point to a narrower optimal corridor, all else being equal.
+            - Positive because higher vol, more transaction cost
+            -

 ### Rebalance Frequency